oracle/cloudtestdrive/AppDev/ATP-OKE/README.md

 This lab will walk you through the steps to set up a CI/CD environment for developing Microservices, based on the automation possible in Developer Cloud and deploying all components on Oracle's Managed Container platform and the ATP database.

+***3-Apr-2020 : New Version using Cloud Shell !***  For Lab Instructors, please be aware this lab has been updated to use the **Oracle Cloud Shell** for all operations involving git, terraform and kubectl.
+The full lab is now executed through the browser !

 ## Prerequisites

 To run these labs you will need access to an Oracle Cloud Account.
 We have prepared this lab for the following situations: